CAFM-Blog.de | VAT Liability for Electronic Services: What Does §2b UStG Mean?

 The Advantages of Microservices Architecture Read more »

-CAFM-Blog.de | Management Theories: Fundamentals and Applications
+CAFM-Blog.de | Business Leadership Theories: Fundamentals and Applications

-Management Theories: Fundamentals and Applications
+Corporate Leadership Theories: Fundamentals and Applications

-Management Theories: Fundamentals and Applications Read more »
+Corporate Leadership Theories: Fundamentals and Applications Read more »

-CAFM-Blog.de | What Are Containers in Software Development?
+CAFM-Blog.de | What are Containers in Software Development?

 What are containers in software development?

-Containerization is a technology for isolating applications and their dependencies in standardized units called containers.
+Containerization is a technology for isolating applications and their dependencies into standardized units called containers.
 This method enables consistent deployment and scaling of software regardless of the underlying infrastructure.
 Containers are lightweight, portable, and autonomous units that ensure fast and uniform deployment of applications in various environments.
 The benefits of containerization include: 1.
 Consistent execution environment: Applications run in a standardized environment, independent of the host infrastructure.
 2.

 What are containers in software development?
 Read more »

-CAFM-Blog.de | CAFM Software: Digital Transformation in Building Management
+CAFM-Blog.de | Facility Management 4.0: Digital Transformation in Building Management

 Effective Project Structuring